Nice: 20th century

-The first résistants to the new regime were a group of High School seniors of the Lycée de Nice, now Lycée Masséna, in September 1940, later arrested and executed in 1944 near Castellane.
+The first résistants to the new regime were a group of high school seniors of the Lycée de Nice, now Lycée Masséna, in September 1940, later arrested and executed in 1944 near Castellane.
 The first public demonstrations occurred on 14 July 1942 when several hundred protesters took to the streets along the Avenue de la Victoire and in the Place Masséna.
 In November 1942 German troops moved into most of unoccupied France, but Italian troops moved into a smaller zone including Nice.
 A certain ambivalence remained among the population, many of whom were recent immigrants of Italian ancestry.
 However, the resistance gained momentum after the Italian surrender in 1943 when the German army occupied the former Italian zone.
-Reprisals intensified between December 1943 and July 1944, when many partisans were tortured and executed by the local Gestapo and the French Milice.
+Reprisals intensified between December 1943 and July 1944, when many partisans were tortured and executed by the local Gestapo.
 American paratroopers entered the city on 30 August 1944 and Nice was finally liberated.
 The consequences of the war were heavy: the population decreased by 15% and economic life was totally disrupted.

 In the second half of the 20th century, Nice enjoyed an economic boom primarily driven by tourism and construction.
 Two men dominated this period: Jean Médecin, mayor for 33 years from 1928 to 1943 and from 1947 to 1965, and his son Jacques, mayor for 24 years from 1966 to 1990.
 Under their leadership, there was extensive urban renewal, including many new constructions.
 These included the convention centre, theatres, new thoroughfares and expressways.
 The arrival of the Pieds-Noirs, refugees from Algeria after 1962 independence, also gave the city a boost and somewhat changed the make-up of its population and traditional views.
 By the late 1980s, rumors of political corruption in the city government surfaced; and eventually formal accusations against Jacques Médecin forced him to flee France in 1990.
 Later arrested in Uruguay in 1993, he was extradited back to France in 1994, convicted of several counts of corruption and associated crimes and sentenced to imprisonment.